crossplane/crossplane/design/design-doc-agent.md

 > For brevity, application will be assumed to have only one `Pod`.

-This consumption model works well in cases where you deploy your application in a cluster where Crossplane runs, i.e. local mode.
-However, there are many valid use cases where this is not really feasible.
-Here is a subset of those use
+This consumption model works well in cases where you use a single cluster for both Crossplane and all of your applications.
+However, there could be many cases that you'd like to have multiple Kubernetes clusters for different purposes
-cases:
+like:

 * Private Networking.
   * You may want to deploy different applications into different VPCs but manage